Your Ultimate Guide to Sydney: 4 Day Itinerary

 … and the pumpkin gnocchi, and the charcoal buns, and some of the cheesecakes, and it was all… heavenly.

-We caught our show afterwards.
 It’s like many general admission shows in the states – don’t come in with a bottle with a cap because they’ll take it away from you.
 However, since it’s the opera house, they do have places to store things for you while you enjoy your show.

-It was a Beatle’s tribute… it was great.
+We saw a Beatle’s tribute… it was great.

 If you’re able to book tickets for a show, I think it’s a must… I mean, once you can say you’ve been inside the Sydney Opera House… you can’t say many more things cooler than that, can you?